alexander-lee/react-calculator-tutorial/README.md

 A couple things to note, while most HTML tags have both an opening and closing tag like a `<div></div>`, for React components, if we don't need the closing tag, we can create a self-closing tag as shown `<div />`.
 In this case, the `<Button />` translates to `<Button></Button>`.

-In addition, we our method of inserting props into our components is similar to how we define HTML tag attributes.
+In addition, our method of inserting props into our components is similar to how we define HTML tag attributes.
 You can also notice that the `isOrange` prop is inherently `false`, so only for the '÷' button do we need to make it `true`.

 Convert the rest of the `<div>`s into `<Button />`s and run the app again with `npm start` or `yarn start` to make sure everything's still working.